JStankov/BDLab_Project/README.md

 export PATH=/home/cloudera/anaconda2/bin:$PATH
 export PYSPARK_PYTHON=/home/cloudera/anaconda2/bin/python
 ```
-You might want to set them directly in the cloudera manager under the Spark configuration in the field /spark-env.sh.
+You might want to set them directly in the cloudera manager under the Spark configuration in the field Configuration Snippet /spark-env.sh.

 ## Data Slicing and Kafka Producer

 ## Spark Consumer
+We implemented the Spark consumer in various ways, so the messages could be displayed on the screen.
+Nevertheless, we did not manage to directly store the received data in Spark DataFrames, which our further code is based on.
+It turned out that there is a handy function coming with Spark Version 2.2+, so upgrading Spark or finding a workaround are options for improving the pipeline.

-## Spark DataFrames and Model construction
+## Spark DataFrames and Model creation

- - csv databricks (package for pyspark for the preliminary architecture)
+ For the time being we have to take the data from HDFS and pretend it came from a Spark Consumer.
+ Place a file into the HDFS, read it out and continue with processing in Spark DataFrames.
+ If you want to work with CSVs start pyspark with the following parameter:
+ '''
+ $ pyspark --packages com.databricks:spark-csv_2.11:1.4.0
+ '''
+This will install the csv databricks package which helps reading in csv Data without formally inferring the underlying schema by hand.